5 Steps to Inclusive Recruitment

 - Whether you’ll be asking supplementary questions

-- The potential impact of unconscious bias
+- The potential impact of unconscious bias (see here for what is unconscious bias)

 - How the room will be laid out

-- How refreshments will work.
+- How refreshments will work

-In doing so, you’ll have more time to concentrate on the things that really matter during the interview: setting the right tone, finding the best means for candidates to demonstrate their capabilities, asking questions, listening and analysing against the agreed criteria.
+In doing so, you’ll have more time to concentrate on things that really matter during the interview: setting the right tone, finding the best means for candidates to demonstrate their capabilities, asking questions, listening and analysing against the agreed criteria.

 Step 5.
 Set the right tone, ask the right questions